top of page

 The Apostle Paul's statement here is a historical account.
 He also reiterated the solemnity of the occasion and its significance.
 Paul was addressing our spiritual duty and diligence when we come together as an assembly to honour God and partake of Christ, our Passover.

 Christ’s sacrifice was the perfect example of humility and self-sacrifice.
 This should always be at the forefront of our minds.
 Proof that we are consuming Christ and putting on the new man should be evident in our behaviour and relationship with God and our neighbour (Eph.
 4:24; Col. 3:9-11).
-If we cannot recognise the basic principle of putting others before ourselves, that no one is beneath us, and that we are to love one another as ourselves, then the symbols of the Passover sacrifice of Christ are clearly lost on us.
+If we cannot recognise the basic principle of putting others before ourselves, and that no one is beneath us, and we are to love one another as ourselves, then the symbols of the Passover sacrifice of Christ are clearly lost on us.

 Paul here is clarifying the significance of the bread and wine as the new symbols necessary to fulfil the observance of the Passover on the afternoon of the 14th.